jvaler01/archangel/projects/archangel/README.md

 Run `ng build archangel` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Run `ng build archangel --watch` to build the project and keep watching changes.

 ## Publishing

 After building your library with `ng build archangel`, go to the dist folder `cd dist/archangel` and run `npm publish`.